docker-library/docs/eggdrop/content.md

   -e SERVER="ssl.example.net +6697"
 ```

-Note that specifiying a port or password will require enclosing the
+Note that specifiying a port or password will require enclosing the entire argument within quotes.
 Only one server can be specified via an environmental variable.
 The + denotes an SSL-enabled port.
 After the first run, it is advised to edit the eggdrop config directly to add additional servers (see Long-term Persistence below).

 ### `NICK`